VAMDC/Standards/doc/source/queryLanguage/vss2.rst

 		select * where StateEnergy < 100 and lower.StateEnergy>100

 	will (and must) return no results.

+	If the prefix is omitted in the query, constraints apply to both states of a transition.

 *	When selecting collision information, prefices are **reactantX** and **productX**, where X is a case-insensitive alphanumeric symbol [0-9A-Z] , defining a group of keywords applying to the single reactant.
 For the special case of two-particle collisions, in which it is necessary to distinguish the incident particle, the prefices **target** and **collider** may be used instead.